-Recently I’ve been thinking about the notion of cross-cultural philosophy.
 Despite Leibniz’s best efforts, philosophy as an academic discipline in Europe and America has only recently started to get to grips with non-Western traditions of thought.
-And whilst philosophers in the West are beginning to wake up to the existence of philosophical traditions from elsewhere, meanwhile—for the last century and a bit—East Asian scholars have been attempting to articulate the unique contributions of Chinese and Japanese traditions of thought to the strange entity that we might call ‘global philosophy'.
-And I myself have been interested in this cross-over for a long time, which is part of the reason that when I arrived here in Chengdu, one of the first things I did was to set up a cross-cultural philosophy salon, meeting every two weeks at the Bookworm book store, to generate discussion about these things.
+And whilst philosophers in the West are beginning to wake up to the existence of philosophical traditions from elsewhere, meanwhile—for the last century and a bit—East Asian scholars have been attempting to articulate the unique contributions of Chinese and Japanese traditions of thought to the strange entity that we might call ‘global philosophy’.

-But whilst as an academic philosopher I think that philosophy needs more of this cross-cultural discussion rather than less, it also seems to me that there’s a paradox here.
-And that is that the context in which all of this discussion of cross-cultural philosophy takes place is itself more monocultural than at any time in the past.
+As an academically trained philosopher, I can’t help thinking that philosophy needs more of this cross-cultural discussion rather than less.
+But as somebody who has since left the academy (at least for the time being that is—or as someone who at least does not identify exclusively with the academy), it also seems to me that there’s a paradox here.
+And the paradox is this: the context in which all of this discussion of cross-cultural philosophy takes place is itself more monocultural than at any time in the past.

-That is to say, I am far more like my philosophical colleagues in Beijing, Bombay or Bangui than any of us are like Socrates, or Confucius, or Zhuangzi, or Diogenes (or even Kant, I suspect).
-We all—as part of this strange global guild of university workers —worship at the same altars.
+That is to say, I am far more like my philosophical colleagues in Beijing, Bombay or Bangui than any of us are like Socrates, or Confucius, or Zhuangzi, or Diogenes (or even, I suspect, Kant).
+We all—as part of this strange global guild of university workers and hangers-on—worship at the same altars.
 We live our lives in much the same ways.
 We write papers and publish them in approved academic journals.
 We read books.
 We fill in paperwork (mainly, we fill in paperwork).
 We teach classes.
 We argue in ways that are are more or less mutually intelligible.
-We draw our salaries.
-We think about promotions or retirement or how we got ourselves into this predicament, and whether it is too late to consider any other options.
-All of this is, more or less, amounts to a single form of life, underpinned by a set of shared tactic understandings and values.
+We draw our salaries, or at least I used to.
+We think about promotions or retirement or how we got ourselves into this predicament, and how we might get ourselves out.
+All of this is, more or less, amounts to a single form of life, underpinned by a set of shared tacit understandings and values.

 There seem to me to be two kinds of problem relating to the question of what it means to do philosophy cross-culturally.
 The easy problem is the question of how philosophers might, within this global academic monoculture, engage with a variety of texts and traditions.
 How do we understand, for example, Socrates and Kongzi’s different relationships with the question of human knowledge?
 How are Western philosophers to understand the logicians of the Chinese mingjia 名家, or School of Names？There are all kinds of knotty problems here, but when tackling them, we philosophers—wherever we are from, and whatever tradition we claim to speak on behalf of—never need to step outside our shared, comfortable monoculture of conferences, academic papers, bad-dress sense, lecterns, and chalk dust.

 What are the philosophical possibilities and questions that are closed down by a commitment to carrying out philosophy as a part of an academic lifestyle?
 What are the possibilities that this global monoculture excludes?
-Can we truly claim to be the heirs of Confucius or Epicurus, Socrates or Zhuangzi, if we are all, more or less, doing the same thing (particularly as this ‘same thing’—is so very strange and so frequently unexamined)?
-And finally, even if we can claim to be heirs of those we speak on behalf of, can we be sure that these philosophers would hold us in the same esteem we hold them?
+Can we truly claim to be the heirs of Confucius or Epicurus, Socrates or Zhuangzi, if we are all, more or less, doing the same thing (particularly as this ‘same thing’—is so very weird and so frequently unexamined)?
+And finally, even if we can claim to be heirs of those on behalf of whom we speak, can we be sure that these philosophers would hold us in the same esteem we hold them?